MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 Trace.Flush();
 ```

-## A Logging Plan
+## Creating a logging plan

-In order to consider your logs as part of your production debugging strategy as well as post production there should be some set goals to your logging and a plan to achieve those goals for both debugging and real-world support.
+In order to consider your logs as part of your development debugging strategy as well as live application support there should be some set goals to your logging and a plan to achieve those goals.

 Logs on your local machine are easy to open files with manageable and helpful data.
-A released app is a different story, logs and accessing them open a host of pain points.
-For starters, there is a lot more data being accumulated, which you may not have access to and could be on multiple servers or spread across multiple service boundaries.
-Generally, there is little context of the user, the logs themselves are hard to query, and that is if the logs are still retained.
+A released app is a different story, logs and accessing them can sometimes be a challange.
+- There is a lot more data being accumulated.
+- You may not have access to that data.
+- The logs could be on multiple servers or spread across multiple service boundaries.
+- Generally, there is little context of the user.
+- The logs themselves are hard to query.
+- The logs may only be retained for a short period of time.

 Having a strategy of what and when to log for released apps is usually the only resource you will have to discover why a feature of your app is not functioning or is functioning incorrectly.
 There are tools that can let you know of a memory leak or performance issues but they can't provide specific information on why a user can't login or view a certain area of the application.

-Development teams should incorporate a culture of logging in the same manner that TDD is considered.
-Code reviews should look at not just the testing coverage but logging as well.
+Development teams should incorporate a culture of logging in the same manner that TDD has become incorporated within the development cycle.
+Code reviews should look at not just the testing coverage but if the developer has followed the logging plan.
 A few points to help develop this culture would be:

 - Logging key transactional events.
 For example, if we had a method that added integers we would want to log the calculation.